 The history of the Suleymaniye Mosque hasn’t always been easy.
 It was ravaged by fire in 1660, and when it was restored by architect, Fossati (under the command of Sultan Mehmet IV) it was changed into a more baroque style, damaging the original design.
 During World War I, the courtyard was used as a weapons depot, which led to another fire when some of the munitions ignited.
 It wasn’t fully restored until 1956.

-Main dome of Suleymaniye Mosque, Istanbul
+The main dome of Suleymaniye Mosque, Istanbul

 Also in the Sülemaniye Külliyesi (mosque complex), there is a medrese (religious school), soup kitchen, hospital, caravanserai, library, bazaar and several tombs.
 Some of these facilities are still in use today.
 Notable are the tombs of Süleyman the Magnificent and his wife, Haseki Hürrem, (also known as Roxelana).
 Both are impressive; inlaid with precious metals, stones and stained glass.
 The tomb of the architect, Mimar Sinan, is also located here, in the north-western corner.